Why did you start Telora?

 No, but you can apply up to a year before the start of your fellowship.
 This is useful for students who are confident they want to start a startup, but are already committed to school for the academic year.

-For fellowships starting in January, this means January through March.
-For fellowships starting in June, this means June through August.
+For fellowships starting in January, this means January through June.
+For fellowships starting in June, this means June through November.

 How should I compare Telora's deal to those from other investors?